 Once you cross the railway line, you enter a more interesting part of the city.
 On your left for the next 10 minutes are the main cemeteries of Riga.
 Whilst the path doesn’t pass the Brothers Graveyard, it is worth taking a detour to check it out.
 Also worth visiting are nearby Rainis and Forest cemeteries, with some impressively artistic memorials.
 Ride on until you reach Mezaparks, you’ll notice the wooden mansions on either side of the road.
 Head into the side streets to check out the great houses, or continue on to the entrance of the park, and the zoo.

 What you do, where you go next is up to you.
 Explore the park, head to the lake, visit the zoo or head on to the beach at Vecaki.
-You can join a Beautiful Riga bike tour and get the most out of this ride to one of the nicest parts of the city, we’ll take you there and back and show the undiscovered parts of the city along the way.
 It should only take you about 30 minutes to get to Mezaparks, and a further 30-60 minutes to the Vecaki beach.

 Riga – Bergi Bike Path

 This is the newest bike path in Riga, completed only last year.
 It runs from the Old Town all the way out to Bergi on the north edge of the city.
 One of the main benefits of this bike path is that it will take you all the way out to the Open Air Ethnographic Museum.
 This is hopefully just the beginning of the development of Riga’s cycling infrastructure, although little progress has been made since the construction of this bike path.
 Still it is a welcome development, and a nice ride that showcases the many different sides of Riga.